But what is Call of Duty: Mobile? Is it a conversion of one of the console/PC CODs? Or is it a standalone game designed just for smartphones?

-As with all recent Call of Duty games, there will be Scorestreaks and loadouts in Call of Duty: Mobile.
+As with all recent Call of Duty games, there are Scorestreaks and loadouts in Call of Duty: Mobile.

 Scorestreaks are unlockable (through XP) accessories you can use at points in your matches.
 Up to three can be assigned to your character before you enter a match.

-A pre-match loadout menu will also be available for you to change what weapons to assign to your character before battles.
+A pre-match loadout menu is available for you to change what weapons to assign to your character before battles.

 Weapons themselves can also be customised - aesthetically through skins or with attachments that will alter their in-game properties.

-You will be able to take primary and secondary weapons into a match, plus a grenade (explosive or tactical), plus a weapon skill between the (currently announced) following: Purifier (flamethrower), War Machine (grenade launcher), Death Machine (minigun), Transform Shield (deformable shield), Sparrow (bow), and Tempest (electrical bolt rifle).
+You can take primary and secondary weapons into a match, a grenade (explosive or tactical), plus a weapon skill between the (currently announced) following: Purifier (flamethrower), War Machine (grenade launcher), Death Machine (minigun), Transform Shield (deformable shield), Sparrow (bow), and Tempest (electrical bolt rifle).

 Perks can also be assigned, each of which offering different abilities, including Fast Recover to improve health regeneration speeds, and Demo Expert to improve your explosives damage.
 Up to three of those can be assigned too.

-There will be five loadout slots per character, so you can chop and change them without needing to fill them in each time.
+There are five loadout slots per character, so you can chop and change them without needing to fill them in each time.

 Call of Duty: Mobile more information